 fund taxes for that worker.
 The tax rates vary depending on previous unemployment

-claims against the employer.
-New employers should register with the Washington
+claims against the employer and other factors.
+New employers should register

-State Employment Security Department.
-For more information, call your local
+with the Washington State Employment Security Department.
+For more information,

 Workers Compensation Insurance